-The person seeking a protective order is referred to as the “petitioner,” while the person who the protective order is entered against is called the “respondent.”
-There are three types of “protective orders” which are legal documents used to stop or prevent abusers from acting on their threats of violence and harassment.
-Moreover, the relationship you – the petitioner – share with the respondent dictates the authority of the court to enter certain restrictions in the protective order.
-The three types of protective orders are: (1) emergency protective orders, (2) preliminary protective orders, and (3) protective orders.
+A restraining order is a civil court order that is intended to stop violent behavior and keep the abuser away from the abused person.
+Virginia courts refer to restraining orders as “protective orders,” and they refer to domestic violence as “family abuse.”
+There are three types of protective orders available in Virginia: (1) emergency protective orders, (2) preliminary protective orders, and (3) (final) protective orders.
 While the protective order cannot ultimately stop an individual from acting – such as incarceration could – the protective order does establish legal protections for the petitioner(s).
 Should the respondent violate any of the restrictions in order, they can be arrested and charged with a crime.
 All three types of protective orders can be issued by a judge or magistrate at all times, day or night, any day of the year.

 Emergency Protective Orders

 These orders are brief in nature, expiring on their own after 72 hours.
-Typically, these come at the request of police officer following a domestic violence arrest where the officer believes the petitioner remains in danger from the respondent.
+Typically, these come at the request of a police officer following a domestic violence arrest where the officer believes the petitioner remains in danger from the respondent.
 However, an arrest is not a prerequisite for an emergency protective order.
-In other words, you can request the court, or magistrate’s office, to issue an emergency protective order if you are in fear of acts of violence or force by another; the police do not need to arrest them before an emergency protective order is issued.
-Emergency protective orders can be issued by either a magistrate or judge.
+An abused individual can also request the court, or magistrate’s office, to issue an emergency protective order if they are in fear of acts of violence or force by another.
+Because of the emergency nature of these, emergency protective orders may be issued ex parte, which means no notice is given to the alleged abuser.

 Preliminary Protective Order